-Work Experience - A needs based service for high school at-risk students identified as potentially dropping out of school.
-Work Experience allows identified at-risk students (grades 10-12) to gain job skills, earn money, and recover school credit through employment in the community.
+Work Experience - Work Experience allows students (grades 10-12) to gain job skills, earn money, and recover school credit through employment in the community.
 While on the job, the student learns first hand skills/competencies needed to get and keep a job.